computerscience254/Triangle-tracker/README.md

 ## Triangle tracker project
 Triangle tracker application prompts the user to enter the length values of the three sides of a triangle.
 After submitting the values, triangle tracker takes the lengths of three sides and determines if they form a valid triangle.
-It then determines whether it's an isosceles, equilateral, scalene or NO triangle at all.
+It then determines whether it's an isosceles, equilateral, scalene or Not triangle at all.

 ##  Project requirements
 1. For an equilateral triangle, all sides must be equal.